Book Reviews: How to get Honest Reviews for your Book

 If everything goes well, you would be having a couple of reviews by the time your book is published and after!
 However, not everyone will leave a positive review.
 There might be things that would not sit well with few reviewers.
 So what should be your next step in case you don’t get favorable reviews?

 - Take negative reviews in a positive stride.
 If the reviews are received (from the ARCs readers) before the book is published, address those valid criticisms.
 See if that part of the book can be edited.
-For instance, if there are any grammatical errors that a reviewer pointed out, it can be edited before the book is published.
+For instance, if there are any grammatical errors that a reviewer pointed out, they can be edited before the book is published.
 Don’t forget to acknowledge your reader for constructive criticism.

 - In case you get unreasonably hateful reviews, try to ignore them and block such people.
 But before you decide your next course of Action, do see where they come from and why they are so nasty.

 While every book is different, the process of getting reviews isn’t different.
 There are numerous ways of getting reviews and constructive feedback.
-Still, eventually, it all comes down to your marketing plan, and how well it is executed!
+Still, eventually, it all comes down to your marketing plan and how well it is executed!